 To describe Ghana correctly is to call it a developing country with aspirations for a stronger economy and better place through goals and hopes put in place for 2020.
 But to finish on that would be to do this beautiful republic a huge disservice.
 What it lacks in materials, it has in an abundance of vitality, charm, and energy.

-Go to Ghana, sit back, relax, and let Ghana show you how to enjoy all the wonderful things it does have.
+Volunteer in Ghana - and then sit back, relax, and let Ghana show you how to enjoy all the wonderful things in life.